 Metro: Chinatown is easily accessible via the Gallery Place-Chinatown Metro Station on the Yellow, Green and Red lines.
 The station is located beneath the Friendship Arch at the intersection of 7th and H Streets.
 During weekday rush hour, there are two different Green lines.
 The Green Line on the Red Line platform goes to Greenbelt while the Green Line on the Yellow Line platform goes to Anacostia and U Street.

 Chinatown Bus: If you want to travel to New York, Boston, or Philadelphia, try one of the Chinatown bus lines.
 They include New Century Travel, Eastern Travel Bus, and Apex Bus.
 These buses do not use conventional bus terminals, but pick up people near the intersection of 6th and H Street.
-Compared to the price of Amtrak, the bus ticket is really cheap.
+Compared to the price of Amtrak, the the Chinatown bus ticket is one of the cheapest way to travel in DC.

 Finding street parking in Chinatown is very difficult, especially when there is a sporting event at the Verizon Center.
 However, there are at least five parking garages in Chinatown, including the parking garage at the Verizon Center.